 |Any business owner who plans to grow should begin practicing the delegation of operating responsibilities.
 As your company grows, your role should shift more and more from hands-on management to planning, evaluating and motivational responsibilities.|

 In a following section, Session 4 Achieving Lowest Expenses you will learn the importance of achieving a frugal mindset in order to achieve the lowest operating costs to sales in your industry.
 In order to secure this important objective, your management incentive plans should be tied into earnings rather than to sales or other objectives.
-To a manager on a profit based incentive, a penny saved is worth achieving because it will come back to him in his bonus check.
+To a manager on a profit based incentive, a penny saved is worth achieving because it will come back to him/her in his/her bonus check.
 On the contrary, a penny misspent or lost will take away from the incentive payout.

 |The strongest motive you can give to people who take over running parts of your business is to share the earnings they individually produce.